bahrus/be-observant/README.md

 **NB III:**  The attribute name "be-observant" is configurable.  "data-be-observant" also works, with the default configuration.
 The only limitation as far as naming is the attribute must start with be-* (which also guarentees data-be-* as well).

-**NB IV:** The syntax, and the core code behind be-observant is also used by a fair number of other web components in the may-it-be family of web components, so it is worthwhile expounding on exactly what that syntax means.
+**NB IV:** The syntax, and the core code behind be-observant, is also used by a fair number of other web components in the may-it-be family of web components, so it is worthwhile expounding on exactly what that syntax means.

 ## Syntax in depth